The Pitt-Johnstown financial aid process, month-by-month

-Watch for your Financial Aid Award Letter, which is usually sent at this time to students whose records are complete.
-Award Letters are sent continually as FAFSA information is received and as students supply supplemental information, if requested.
+Watch for your Financial Aid Offer Letter, which is usually sent at this time to students whose records are complete.
+Financial Aid Offer Letters are sent continually as FAFSA information is received and as students supply supplemental information, if requested.

 Pennsylvania residents who missed the FAFSA priority filing deadline of April 1, must complete the FAFSA by May 1 to meet the filing deadline for the PHEAA State Grant.

 PHEAA begins notifying Pennsylvania filers of their state grant eligibility in mid-May.

 Attend Orientation in June or July and bring your financial aid questions with you.

 First-time borrowers through the Direct Stafford Loan must complete a Master Promissory Note (MPN) and Entrance Counseling.
 The MPN remains valid for up to 10 years, provided you remain continuously enrolled during that time period.

 Should you need additional funding, apply for Federal Direct Parent Loan for Undergraduate Students (PLUS) or Alternative Loans.
-To apply for the Federal Direct PLUS, the parent of a dependent student must complete the Federal Direct PLUS Request Form and the Master Promissory Note (MPN).
+To apply for the Federal Direct PLUS, the parent of a dependent student must complete the application online.

 Tips from the pros: